![]() |

 plt.legend(['loss', 'val_loss'])

-Evaluate test set performance
+Evaluate the model performance

 Display a confusion matrix